Adani scraps $2.5B share sale after fraud claims hit stock – KION546

 Associated Press

-NEW DELHI (AP) — Embattled Indian billionaire Gautam Adani has called off his flagship company’s sale of $2.5 billion shares.
-The decision late Wednesday followed the loss of billions of dollars in market value in the sprawling conglomerate after a U.S.-based short-selling firm, Hindenburg Research, accused the Adani Group of “brazen” stock market manipulation and accounting fraud, among other financial abuses.
-The Adani Group said in a statement that it wasn’t going ahead with the share sale because of a volatile market and an “unprecedented situation.”
-The Adani Group said it will return the proceeds from the offering, which was sold out as of Tuesday.
+NEW DELHI (AP) — Embattled Indian billionaire Gautam Adani’s flagship company says it is reviewing its fundraising options after calling off a $2.5 billion share offering that was seen as a crucial test of investor confidence.
+The decision followed the loss of billions of dollars in market value after a U.S.-based short-selling firm, Hindenburg Research, accused the Adani Group of “brazen” stock market manipulation and accounting fraud, among other financial abuses.
+The Adani Group said it wasn’t going ahead with the offering because of market volatility and an “unprecedented situation.”
+The company said it will return proceeds from the offering, which was sold out as of Tuesday.
 Hindenburg has a track record of sending stock prices of its targets tumbling.